Andrew Harrison (journalist): Career

-Early career: NME, Select, Mixmag
+1980s-2000s

 Harrison began his career covering live gigs for the Liverpool Echo and Daily Post in the mid-1980s.
 His break came in 1988 when a piece of his was featured in the NME.
-He wrote for a number of titles and was editorial director of Mixmag and Smash Hits.
+He wrote for many titles and was editorial director of Mixmag and Smash Hits.
 He wrote extensively for NME in the late 1980s and early 1990s and interviewed Madonna, U2, Stephen Fry and others while later working freelance for titles such as Rolling Stone, The Guardian, The Observer and GQ.